Ridhwana/rails/guides/source/active_record_callbacks.md

 ---------------------

-Association callbacks are similar to normal callbacks, but they are triggered by events in the life cycle of a collection.
-There are four available association
+Association callbacks are similar to normal callbacks, but they are triggered by events in the life cycle of the associated collection.
+There are four available association callbacks:
-callbacks:

 * `before_add`
 * `after_add`